A step towards estimation of the neutral-hadron size: the gravitational mass radius of pi0 meson in a relativistic theory of composite particles: Charge, mass, and mechanical radii of a particle

 To calculate the particle size in terms of GFFs, different MSRs are used \cite{PoS18, BuE24, KuS18}.
 Analogously to the charge radius, the mass MSR of pion is defined as follows,

 where $A^{(\pi)}\equiv A^{(\pi)}(Q^2)$ is one of two pion GFFs, $A^{(\pi)}(0) = 1$.

-The $A(Q^2)$ form factor describes the distribution of mass in pion and in the nonrelativistic case is just the Fourier-transform of the density of matter (compare with (\ref{R2ch})).
-In relativistic approaches, the analogy between the form factors (and corresponding density functions) in (\ref{R2ch}), (\ref{R2mass}) is not so obvious.
-Still, these formulas are used to estimate the pion size \cite{PoS18, KuS18}.
+The $A(Q^2)$ form factor describes the distribution of rest mass in pion and in the nonrelativistic case is just the Fourier-transform of the density of matter (compare with (\ref{R2ch})).
+In relativistic approaches, the relationship between the form factors and corresponding density functions in (\ref{R2ch}), (\ref{R2mass}) is not so obvious.
+Still, these formulas are used to estimate the pion size \cite{PoS18, KuS18, FrC19, AlB21, HaO23, LiV24, SuX24, XuD24}.
+The equality (\ref{R2mass}) should be regarded as defining a quantity that can be measured experimentally and which gives an approximate estimate of the particle size.

+More directly related to the geometric dimensions of the pion is the MSR of the spatial distribution of the energy density (so-called energy MSR), which is described by the component ${\cal T}_{00}(\vec r)$ of the energy-momentum tensor (see, for example, \cite{PoS18, YaX24, LoM19, Lor20, ChL24}).
+The geometric size of the particle, determined through the energy MSR, depend of course on the choice of the reference system (see, for example, \cite{Lor20}).
+The most adequate reference systems for the geometric interpretation of the energy radius are listed in \cite{LoM19}.
+In literature the Breit system is most often used where calculations formally yield the same results as in the non-relativistic domain (see, for example, \cite{Lor20}).
+In particular, in the Breit system, the energy MSR of the pion has the form \cite{ChL24}: